Fill out the form below and we'll contact you and answer all of your questions.

 2. Submit supportive documentation of disability and the completed forms noted above.
 While the Disability Services Handbook contains specifics about the information needed for your disability, the documentation must include:

 3. Once you have submitted the required information, it will be reviewed within 5 business days.
 Follow up with the office if you have not heard back within 5 days of submitting your documents.

 4. If academic accommodations have been approved, you will receive a “Student Notification of Academic Accommodations” form detailing accommodations that have been approved.

 5. Prior to the beginning of each academic term, you must request “Faculty Notification of Academic Accommodations” letters from Disability Services.
 You are responsible for sending the letter and discussing accommodations with each of your instructors during the first week of the term.
 Accommodations become effective the date the letter is delivered to your instructor and are not retroactive.

 Students experiencing temporary injuries and medical conditions are not covered under federal disability laws.
-Students who experience a temporary medical condition that affects their academic work during a trimester should contact their instructor and Student Advisor to discuss options and review the CSU-Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
+Students who experience a temporary medical condition that affects their academic work during a trimester should contact their instructor and student success counselor to discuss options and review the CSU Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
 The student should provide their instructor with medical documentation specifying the condition and duration of the condition.
 Medical conditions that are considered temporary can include injuries, surgeries, or acute illnesses.
-If the student feels their attendance will be affected by a temporary medical condition, it is up to the student to contact their instructor and Student Advisor.
+If the student feels their attendance will be affected by a temporary medical condition, it is up to the student to contact their instructor and student success counselor.